emtpb/plutho/README.md

 Implements the Finite Element Method for piezoelectric systems.
 Gmsh is internally used to create the mesh.

-Currently only validated for 1 single parameter set and compared with OpenCFS.

 ## Features
 - Automatic mesh generation with gmsh
 - Resulting fields automatically saved to *.msh files to be viewed in gmsh